Key Takeaways

 The Original BVI Bearer Shares Conversion Process

-- Direct Conversion: Bearer shares were directly converted to registered shares, with ownership details recorded in the company's Register of Members.
+Bearer shares were directly converted to registered shares, with ownership details recorded in the company's Register of Members.

 The BVI bearer shares custodian option was only available during the transition period.
 By 2015, all custodial arrangements were required to be fully converted to registered shares.